nismq/Swipper_frontend/README.md

 </p>

 ## My participation
-In the begining I was part of the desining process and helped to get final desing done.
-When coding phase stared my main tasks were implementing Match page and settings.
-Later on I did bug fixing and added some features.
+I was part of designing the UI and the components for the application.
+My main responsibilities were creating button components and implementing Start, Sign Up, Login and Feed views.

 ### Match page
 <p float="left">